 Longs Peak is a very extreme 14er, and only experienced hikers should attempt this.
 Having attempted three different occasions after sleeping on top of Cub Lake.
 Two attempts not successful because of weather conditions, had to turn back one other time because a person in our party got altitude sickness.

 Remembering all time spent across mountain range, viewing Longs Peak from a different view have never seen before.
-This was a special time, but knew we had many miles to go, so could not spend nearly as much time as I wanted.
+This was a special time, but knew we had many miles to go, so could not spend nearly as much time as I really wanted.